 The Pin Bar is a price action reversal pattern and when it forms, it clearly shows that the price was rejected by the market at a certain price level or point.

-so what does this mean?
-It means the when you see such a bearish pin bar formation, you should be very alert that the bears are now most likely taking over the market and will continue to push price down.
+So what does this mean?
+It means that when you see such a bearish pin bar formation, you should be very alert that the bears are now most likely taking over the market and will continue to push price down.

 This is one very important criteria if you are looking to trade the pin bar: you just cannot trade all the pin bars you see.

-It does not make any sense at all to trade all the Pin Bars You see because of one very simple reason: the location of where the pin bar forms impacts you probability of success.
+It does not make any sense at all to trade all the pin bars you see because of one very simple reason: the location of where the pin bar forms impacts your probability of success.

-Trading the pin bar is really straight forward.
+Trading the pin bar candlestick is really straightforward.
 Here are the rules:

 Wait and watch for the pin bar to form on the levels above like Fibonacci levels etc..listed above.

-and depending on whether its a bullish or bearish pin bar you will have to place a pending sell stop order 3-5 pips below the low of the bearish pin bar and place a buy stop order 3-5pips above the high of the bullish pin bar.
+Depending on whether it's a bullish or bearish pin bar you will have to place a pending sell stop order 3-5 pips below the low of the bearish pin bar and place a buy stop order 3-5pips above the high of the bullish pin bar.

 Place your stop losses on the other side of the pin bars of the same distances as you placed the pending orders, that is, 3-5 pips above the high if its a sell stop order and 3-5 pips below the low if its a buy stop order.

 for take profit targets, use previous swing high points/peaks or swing low valleys/bottoms as you take profit targets.

 while the price moves favourably, you have to lock in your profits by using the trailing stop technique where you move and place behind subsequent decreasing swing high points/peaks for a sell order and behind increasing swing low points/valleys/bottoms for buy order.